sbojorge/Urban-drf/README.md

 - Django-phonenumber-field: Used to validate, pretty print and convert phone numbers.
 - Django Rest Framework: For building the WEB API.
 - Django-filter: Used for applying filters based on a specific condition.
-- Django-TinyMCE: Used for adding a widget to render the TextField fields as a TinyMCE editor.
 - Gunicorn: Used to run Django on Heroku.
 - dj_database_url: A Django utility for using the DATABASE_URL environment variable.
 - Pillow: This Python library was used for image processing.